Vinitra Swamy

 Vinitra Swamy*, Malika Satayeva*, Jibril Frej, Thierry Bossy, Thijs Vogels, Martin Jaggi, Tanja Käser*, Mary-Anne Hartley*

 We present MultiModN, a multimodal, modular network that fuses latent representations in a sequence of any number, combination, or type of modality while providing granular real-time predictive feedback on any number or combination of predictive tasks.
 MultiModN's composable pipeline is interpretable-by-design, as well as innately multi-task and robust to the fundamental issue of biased missingness.
 We perform four experiments on several benchmark MM datasets across 10 real-world tasks (predicting medical diagnoses, academic performance, and weather), and show that MultiModN's sequential MM fusion does not compromise performance compared with a baseline of parallel fusion.
+By simulating the challenging bias of missing not-at-random (MNAR), this work shows that, contrary to MultiModN, parallel fusion baselines erroneously learn MNAR and suffer catastrophic failure when faced with different patterns of MNAR at inference.

-[Paper + Video] [Pre-Print] [Code] [Poster]
+[Pre-Print] [Code]

 2023